 If your dependent elected COBRA coverage, the entire COBRA coverage period must have been completed for this rule to apply.
-In any of the circumstances above, you may enroll or you may enroll your dependent during a special enrollment period that ends 30 days after the date of marriage, birth, adoption/placement, loss of other group health coverage or termination of employer contributions to other group health plan.
+In either of these circumstances, you may enroll your dependent during a special enrollment period that ends 30 days after the date of marriage, birth, adoption/ placement, loss of other group health coverage or termination of employer contributions to other group health plan.